 Music and Memory – Alive Inside

-Music has been a part of my life since early childhood like many of us.
-I remember when my dad used to bring me home 45s of The Beatles and I was ecstatic.
+Music has been a part of my life since early childhood, like many of us.
+I remember when my dad used to bring me home 45s of The Beatles, and I was ecstatic.
 The next stage in my musical connection developed in adolescence through my teen years.
 Like many teenagers, music was the heart and soul of my life and one of the few places I felt safe and understood.
-In my late teens I became a disc jockey, and have done so at various times throughout my adulthood.
+In my late teens, I became a disc jockey, and I have done so at various times throughout my adulthood.
 When the mess that was my teens and 20s began to shift, music again was at the core of my development and a safe place for me to go when I felt overwhelmed or fearful.
-Today I cannot imagine life without music!
+Today, I cannot imagine life without music!
 My relationship with music typically mirrors my relationship with myself.
 When I first stumbled upon the website of Music and Memory, I was thrilled and almost began to cry watching the video of The Story of Henry.
 The Music and Memory iPod Project is amazing!
 I invite you to read some of the content below from their website and view a few of their videos, including the trailer to Alive Inside The Music and Memory Story.

 Music and Memory - Alive Inside - Providence Holistic Counseling Services - Lisa-Schroeder-time-music-song